BS in Geography

 Requirements for the BS

-To fulfill the requirements for a BS in geography, you must complete the following.
+To fulfill the requirements for a BS in geography, you must complete the following:

-Breadth Requirement
+Core Requirement

-Supporting Sciences
+Supporting Courses

-Environmental Systems Track
+Environmental Geography Track

 Environmental geography is the study of patterns and processes in the natural world.
 Environmental patterns include the distribution of forests and prairies, the courses of rivers and the extent of their floods, and the tracks of hurricanes and tornadoes.
 The processes that shape these patterns range from forest fires to erosion to cloud formation.
 Such phenomena must be understood to help us manage natural resources, immediate risks and hazards, and conserve valued places and species.